Our top picks of Country House Afternoon Teas near Oxford

 Whether you’re celebrating a special occasion, or you’re just looking to while away the tiresome hours between lunch and cocktails, there’s nothing as self-indulgent as enjoying afternoon tea – especially when it’s in a suitably grand countryside home accompanied by picturesque countryside surroundings.
-Here’s our top pick for Country House Afternoon Tea that’s just within easy driving reach of Oxford.
+Here’s our top pick for Country House Afternoon Teas that are just within easy driving reach of Oxford.

 Hartwell House is a country house hotel and spa in the heart of Buckinghamshire near Aylesbury, set in over 90 acres of gardens and parkland.
 The historic Hartwell House drawing rooms provide the perfect setting to relax and enjoy this traditional English favourite.